How To Write A Nonprofit Business Plan: Lesson 6

-So far, we’ve covered a number of business elements that you have been responsible for personally.
-Most folks are driven by their passion for a cause, and that passion helps when you’re in start-up mode.
-However, creating, operating, and growing a nonprofit by yourself is like anything else; it can be exhausting, overwhelming, and even frustrating.
-Even if you plan to run the day-to-day operations alone, you’ll need a team that will help you with solidifying your vision, developing strategies, and implementing procedures.
-In this section of the nonprofit business plan, you will list your team, and discuss how they fit with the nonprofit.
+So far we’ve covered a number of business elements you have been personally responsible for.
+Most folks are driven by their passion for a cause, and that passion helps when you’re in startup mode.
+However, creating, operating, and growing a nonprofit by yourself is like anything else.
+It can be exhausting, overwhelming, and even frustrating.
+Even if you plan to run the day-to-day operations alone, you’ll need a team to help you solidify your vision, develop strategies, and implement procedures.
+In this section of the nonprofit business plan, you will list your team and discuss how they fit with the nonprofit.

 Your board is made up of individuals who will not be working in the day-to-day operations of the nonprofit.
 However, their knowledge, experience, and connections are absolutely important for making your nonprofit a success.
 The board is ultimately responsible for the actions of the nonprofit, even though they do not run operations.
 When selecting people to sit on the board, make sure they: